minio/docs/source/includes/common/common-minio-kes.rst

 .. start-kes-conf-root-desc

-The identity for the KES superuser (root) identity.
+The identity for the KES superuser (``root``) identity.
 Clients connecting with a TLS certificate whose hash (``kes tool identity of client.cert``) matches this value have access to all KES API operations.

-You can specify ``'disabled'`` to disable this identity and limit access based on the ``policy`` configuration.
+Specify ``disabled`` to remove the root identity and rely only on the ``policy`` configuration for controlling identity and access management to KES.

 .. end-kes-conf-root-desc

 .. start-kes-conf-tls-desc

 The TLS private key and certificate used by KES for establishing TLS-secured communications.
-Specify the full path to both the private ``.key`` and public ``.cert`` to the ``key`` and ``cert`` fields respectively.
+Specify the full path for both the private ``.key`` and public ``.cert`` to the ``key`` and ``cert`` fields, respectively.

 .. end-kes-conf-tls-desc

 .. start-kes-conf-policy-desc

-Specify one or more
-:minio-git:`policies <kes/wiki/Configuration#policy-configuration>` to
-control access to the KES server.
+Specify one or more :minio-git:`policies <kes/wiki/Configuration#policy-configuration>` to control access to the KES server.

-MinIO |SSE| requires access to only the following KES cryptographic APIs:
+MinIO |SSE| requires access to the following KES cryptographic APIs:

 - ``/v1/key/create/*``
 - ``/v1/key/generate/*``
 - ``/v1/key/decrypt/*``

+Specifying additional keys does not expand MinIO |SSE| functionality and may violate security best practices around providing unnecessary client access to cryptographic key operations.

 You can restrict the range of key names MinIO can create as part of performing
-|SSE| by specifying a prefix to replace the ``*``.
+|SSE| by specifying a prefix before the ``*``.
 For example,
-``minio-sse-*`` only grants access to create, generate, or decrypt keys using that prefix.
+``minio-sse-*`` only grants access to create, generate, or decrypt keys using the ``minio-sse-`` prefix.

 |KES| uses mTLS to authorize connecting clients by comparing the
 hash of the TLS certificate against the ``identities`` of each configured